 Nutrition

-This recipe was originally posted October 2019 and was updated March 2022 to include more helpful tips and photos.
+This recipe was originally posted October 2019 and was updated April 2024 to include more helpful tips and photos.
+The text, formatting and some photos were updated again in February 2026.

 Question.
 When do you add celery?